zkamvar/user2021/prose.md

 Thank you to our fiscal sponsor, Community Initiatives and generous grants from the Alfred P. Sloan Foundation, the Moore Foundation, the Chan-Zuckerberg foundation, and the R Consortium.
+Thank you to every member of The Carpentries community, and thank you for listening.